rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

       Threshold ind : 2.50 + 0.00x ;  percentile: 11.82
       Threshold pref : 5.00 + 0.00x ; percentile: 21.51

-Between 6% and 12% of the performance differences are, indeed, considered to be insignificant; between 12% and 23% are considered to be significant.
-Less than 1% of the performance differences on both the *Teaching* and *Research* criteria actually trigger a polarisation effect.
+Between 6% and 12% of the performance differences are, thus, considered to be insignificant; between 12% and 23% are considered to be significant.
+Less than 1% of considerable performance differences on both the *Teaching* and *Research* criteria will actually trigger a polarisation effect [BIS-2013]_.

 Beside this supposed imprecision in the performance evaluations, the precise decimal significance weights, as allocated by the THE authors to the five ranking criteria (see :numref:`thecsCriteria` Column **Weight**) are as well quite questionable.
 Significance weights may indeed carry usually hidden strategies for rendering the performance evaluations commensurable in view of a numerical computation of the overall ranking scores.
 The eventual ranking result is thus as much depending on the precise values of the given criteria significance weights as, vice versa, the given precise significance weights are depending on the subjectively expected and accepted ranking results.
 We will therefore drop such precise weights and, instead, only require a corresponding criteria significance preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*.
-Quality of the *teaching environment" and *research volume*  and *reputation* are equally considered most important, followed by the *research influence*.
-Than comes the *international outlook* in staff, students and research, and least important finally is considered *industry income and innovation*.
+Quality of the *teaching environment* and *research volume and reputation* are equally considered most important, followed by the *research influence*.
+Than comes the *international outlook in staff, students and research* and, least important finally, *industry income and innovation*.

-These working hypotheses give us way to a *ranking-by-scoring* approach based on *robust* pairwise outranking situations:
+These working hypotheses give us way to a *ranking-by-scoring* approach based on *robust* pairwise outranking situations [BIS-2004b]_:

-    We say that Computer Science Dept *x* **robustly outranks** Computer Science Dept *y* when *x* positively outranks *y* with **all** significance weight vectors that are compatible with the significance preorder: *gtch* = *gres* > *gcit* > *gint* > *gind*.
+    - We say that Computer Science Dept *x* **robustly outranks** Computer Science Dept *y* when *x* positively outranks *y* with **all** significance weight vectors that are **compatible** with the *significance preorder*: *gtch* = *gres* > *gcit* > *gint* > *gind*.

 A corresponding digraph constructor is provided by the :py:class:`outrankingDigraphs.RobustOutrankingDigraph` class.